Warhammer 40,000: Gladius – Relics of War

 Warhammer 40,000: Gladius – Relics of War is a turn-based strategy 4X video game developed by Proxy Studios and published by Slitherine Software for Windows and Linux on July 12, 2018.
 It is based on Games Workshop's tabletop wargame Warhammer 40,000.

 Gameplay

 Gladius – Relics of War is a turn-based strategy 4X game played on a hex grid, set on an imperial world of Gladius in the Warhammer 40,000 universe.
-There are four races to choose from: Imperial Guard, Space Marines, Orks, or Necrons.
+There are initially four races to choose from: Imperial Guard, Space Marines, Orks, or Necrons.
+Additional races are unlocked via DLC.
 There is no diplomacy, a departure from a typical 4X game.
 The multiplayer supports hotseat mode.

 Release

 Gladius – Relics of War was announced on November 27, 2017.
 Several downloadable content (DLC) packs have been released for the game.

 Reception

 Gladius – Relics of War received "mixed or average" reviews according to review aggregator Metacritic.

-Leana Hafer of IGN said that "[w]hile it didn’t wow me as a competitor to Endless Legend or Civ 6 in the 4X race, there’s a lot of action-saturated, tactically-driven fun to be had when you look at Gladius - Relics of war for what it truly is: a really well-done, turn-based 40K wargame.
-It’s one of the best turn-based 40K games I’ve played through that lens."
+Leana Hafer of IGN called Gladius "a really well-done, turn-based 40K wargame."

 Tom Senior of PC Gamer summarized that the game is "[a] plodding and predictable 4X strategy game that's relaxing in its own way, but rarely challenging."

 Davide Pessach of Eurogamer gave seven out of ten to the Tyranids expansion.